On the polar cap cascade pair multiplicity of young pulsars: Resonant Inverse Compton Scattering

 In Fig.~\ref{fig:Lrics} we plot $\SUB{\lambda}{RICS}$ as a function of particle energy $\epsilonP$ and magnetic field $B$, for $T=10^6$K and $\mu_s=0.5$.
 It is evident from this plot that primary particles, with $\epsilonP>10^6$, lose a negligible amount of their energy via RICS, and curvature radiation is the dominant emission mechanism for generation 0 of strong cascades.
 For cold NSs, RICS of photons from heated polar caps might be an important emission mechanism only for a very narrow energy range of low energetic particles, in one of the later cascade generation -- the parameter space between two $\SUB{\lambda}{RICS}=10^4$ contours is rather small -- and for most values of $B$ the scattered photons will be below pair formation threshold.
 Hence, RICS can be completely neglected in strong polar cap cascades of cold NSs.
 For hot NSs RICS becomes an important emission mechanism for a wide range of moderate particle energies $\epsilonP<10^4$ -- the energy range between contours of $\SUB{\lambda}{RICS}=10^6$ in Fig.~\ref{fig:Lrics} is quite wide.
 In the latter case, the diagram for physical processes in a strong polar cap cascade can have the general form shown in Fig.~\ref{fig:cascade-diagram}, with RICS photons in some cases carrying non-negligible energy starting from cascade generation 1.
 The extension of the semi-analytical analysis of CR-synchrotron cascade developed in \Ss\ref{sec:photon-absorption}--\ref{sec:mult-semi-analytical} to the whole cascade taking into account multiple cascade branches is not straightforward and we postpone it to future publications.
 Here we will make rough estimates of the contribution of RICS cascade branches to the multiplicity of the whole cascade.

 Let us now discuss the efficiency of RICS cascade branches in splitting the available energy into pairs.
-The energy of photons scattered by particles of energy $\epsilonP$ in the RICS regime is \citep[e.g.][]{Zhang2000}
+The energy of photons after scattering by particles of energy $\epsilonP$ in the RICS regime is \citep[e.g.][]{Zhang2000}

 where $\SUBB{\epsilon}{\pm}{\textsc{f}}$, given by eq.~(\ref{eq:gamma_F_chi}), is the kinetic energy of a particle moving along a magnetic field line -- the final energy of freshly created pairs after they emit all perpendicular to $B$ energy via synchrotron radiation.
 Using eqs.~(\ref{eq:e_RICS}),~(\ref{eq:gamma_F_chi}) together with eq.~(\ref{eq:CR_ephot}) for the energy of CR photons and eq.~(\ref{eq:epsilonP_final}) for the energy of the primary particle, we get an upper limit on the energy of the generation 1 RICS photons -- the highest energy RICS photons.
 In Fig.~\ref{fig:fEricsEesc_1gen} we plot the ratio of the energy of generation 1 RICS photons $\epsilonGRICS^{(1)}$ to the energy of photons escaping from the cascade zone $\ESC{\epsilon}$ as a function of the radius of curvature of magnetic field lines and the strength of the magnetic field $B$.
 It is easy to see that for magnetic fields weaker than a few $\times10^{11}$~G, even the highest energy RICS photons are not capable of producing electron-positron pairs.
 For stronger magnetic fields, however, RICS photons do contribute to pair multiplicity.